 Secretary – Helen Blacker – has been with us since 2006 running the office, answering the phone and keeping owners informed of entries and declarations.
 Another important member of the team.

-Farrier – Troy Owen, Liam Murray – Every yard needs a good farrier to rely on and fortunately Kevin has two of the best.
-They are in everyday to shoe and check the well being of the horses feet.
+Farrier – Troy Owen– Every yard needs a good farrier to rely on and fortunately Kevin has one of the best.
+Troy is in everyday to shoe and check the well being of the horses feet.
 It is an essential part of the horses care requiring great skill and attention.

 Steven Hillen – Steve has always been a keen racing enthusiast.
 After many years working in the racing industry, his vast knowledge of the sport landed him the job of assistant to Paul Cole.
 After much success with one of the best trainers around, he went on to pre training horses and later into the bloodstock game.